 Persistent acid reflux that happens more than twice a week is called gastroesophageal reflux disease (GERD).
 Heartburn is felt when stomach acid flows back up into the esophagus - the pipe that carries food from the mouth to the stomach.

-Learn more about stomach fluid, the sphincter between esophagus and stomach, and how reflux can be harmful.
+According to estimates from the American College of Gastroenterology, at least 15 million Americans experience heartburn - the symptom of acid reflux - every day.
+Learn more about stomach fluid, the sphincter between the esophagus and stomach, and how reflux can be harmful.

 What causes heartburn?

-Most people are occasionally affected by heartburn, which is rarely a significant cause for concern.
-Recurrent acid reflux, however, results in the diagnosis of gastroesophageal reflux disease (GERD or GORD) and can have serious consequences for health as well as possibly indicating other underlying health issues..
+Occasional heartburn is normal and is rarely a significant cause for concern.
+Recurrent acid reflux results in the diagnosis of gastroesophageal reflux disease (GERD or GORD) and can have serious consequences for health and indicate other underlying health issues.

-Gastroesophageal reflux disease is seen in people of all ages, and the cause is often attributable to a lifestyle factor, but it can also be due to unavoidable factors such as anatomical abnormalities affecting the sphincter (valve) at the top of the stomach.
+Gastroesophageal reflux disease is seen in people of all ages, and the cause is often attributable to a lifestyle factors, such as obesity, smoking, and low levels of exercise.
+See here for more detail about the causes of gastroesophageal reflux disease.

-If a person experiences symptoms of acid reflux frequently, they should consult their family doctor, who may refer them to a gastroenterologist - a specialist in gut medicine - for further investigation.
+If a person experiences symptoms of acid reflux frequently, they should consult their doctor, who may refer them to a gastroenterologist - a specialist in gut medicine - for further investigation.
+Learn more about GERD.